Save the Family equips families to address poverty, overcome homelessness and achieve self-sufficiency.

 We Change Lives

 We provide a full array of support services to help our clients succeed.
 We offer financial literacy education, career development support, budgeting workshops, parenting classes, and self-esteem coaching.
 Our clients’ successes include the following: high school diplomas/GEDs, home ownership, full-time employment, college and post-graduate degrees, scholarships, good credit scores, and savings accounts.

-This year marks 30 years of service to the most vulnerable community members across the Valley.
+Last year marked 30 years of service to the most vulnerable community members across the Valley.
 Save the Family began serving homeless families when we acquired four housing units in 1988.
 Soon after they were housed, families recognized the need for services to support their journey into self-sufficiency.
 In response to those requests, Save the Family offered the first adult and children’s education classes in 1991.
 At that time, adult classes focused on parenting, as well as personal growth and development.
 Children’s classes focused on expressive art activities aimed at assisting children in sharing their experiences.

 Increasing demand for our services led us to expand our programs into a broad array of offerings, including the following: